BrandonTDiep/PlatePilot/README.md

 1. Create a `.env` in the root directory.
 2. Create a Supabase account, create a new project, and find the `.env` for Prisma ORM.
+3. Create a Resend account and generate an API key.
-3. Create a GitHub client id and client secret in your developer settings for OAuth.
+4. Create a GitHub client id and client secret in your developer settings for OAuth.
-4. Create a new project in Google Cloud Console and get your OAuth client id and secret.
+5. Create a new project in Google Cloud Console and get your OAuth client id and secret.

 ### Installation